 You don’t need a license to own a ball python.
 Just like corn snakes, ball pythons are too short and thin to pose a danger to their owners.
 They also don’t pose an ecological threat.

 Ownership of certain species of snake is restricted because setting those snakes free could damage the local habitat, and disrupt the food chain.
-But ball pythons can’t survive and breed in the wild in the U.S.
+But ball pythons won’t survive or be able to breed in the wild in the U.S.

-Do You Need a License to Own a Venomous Snake?
+Do You Need a License to Own a Venomous Pet Snake?

-It’s also a frequent requirement that you need a reason to own a venomous snake, such as a rattlesnake.
+It’s also a frequent requirement that you need a reason to own a venomous snake.
 For example, many licenses require that you either work for a research institution and need the snake for research, or that you run a circus or similar show.
-Alternatively, they might require that only people who run educational programs can own them.
+Alternatively, they may require that only people who run educational programs can own them.

-In short, the average person isn’t allowed to get a venomous snake license.
-And besides that, many venomous snakes are protected at both state and federal level.
-You aren’t allowed to own these snakes no matter what, usually because they’re endangered.
+The average person isn’t allowed to get a venomous snake license.
+And besides that, many venomous snakes are protected at state and federal levels.
+You aren’t allowed to own an endangered species of snake.

 Do You Need a License to Own a Large Snake?

-Another gray area is whether you need a license to own a large snake.
+Another gray area is whether you need a license to own a very large snake.
 A reticulated python, for example, isn’t as dangerous as a rattlesnake.
-It isn’t venomous, and is much happier with being handled provided that they’re trained from a young age.

-But its sheer size means that it can be a genuine danger.
+But its sheer size means that it can pose a danger.
 Imagine if the snake got loose.
 It could cause traffic accidents, attack somebody’s pet, or give an elderly person a heart attack.
-It could even attack somebody.
+It could even attack a human if scared.

-Many places that regulate venomous snakes also regulate large constrictors too.
-Any law that does, generally focuses on their size.
-So, for example, a state law might require a permit for any snake longer than ten, or twelve feet.
-This kind of blanket law is the easiest way for lawmakers to deal with problems they might not understand.
+Many places that regulate venomous snakes also regulate large constrictor snakes.
+Any law that does focuses on size.
+So, state law might require a permit for any snake longer than 10-12 feet.
+This kind of blanket law is the easiest way for lawmakers to deal with problems they may not understand.

-If you think you might need a snake license, the first thing you should do is check for any relevant laws.
+If you think you might need a snake license, check for relevant laws.
 Start with federal laws, especially the Endangered Species Act 1973, or ESA.

 The ESA specifies many different U.S. snake species that are protected from hunters and owners, because their wild populations are declining or at all-time-lows.
 Examples include several garter snake species, the black pine snake, the eastern indigo snake and more.
-Check to see that the species you want isn’t on here before you think of getting one.
+Check to see that the species you want isn’t on the list before you consider getting one.

-Next, check state laws on whether you can own the species of snake you want.
+Check state laws on whether you can own the species of snake you want.
 Each state has its separate laws on reptiles and snakes, or failing that, ‘dangerous’ pets generally.
-To list the ins and outs of each of these laws would take far more space than is available here, which is why we have a complete guide to state laws elsewhere on this site.
+To list the ins and outs of each of these laws would take far more space than is available here, which is why we have a guide to state laws elsewhere on this site.

-Last but not least, you should check municipal laws to see whether there are any relevant to you.
-Many cities across the U.S. have their laws, making snakes that are otherwise safe and legal illegal within city limits.
-These laws vary hugely.
+Check municipal laws to see whether there are any relevant to you.
+Many cities across the U.S. have laws, making snakes that are otherwise safe completely illegal within city limits.
+These laws vary a great deal.
 Get in touch with someone in authority in your town/city to find out more.

 Where to Get a Snake License

-If you need to get a license for a snake, your best bet is to write to the fish and game commission in your state.
+If you need to get a license for a snake, write to the fish and game commission in your state.
 Usually, if there’s a permit that you need to get, that’s where you get it from.
 Fish and game departments usually deal with the kind of animals you can catch in the wild (hence ‘game’), but are also responsible for issuing permits for exotic or dangerous pets.

-In the build-up to getting your license, you may need to do some due diligence.
+In the run-up to getting your license, you may need to do some due diligence.
 This involves setting up the snake’s enclosure to a satisfactory standard.
-You may need to make the cage extra safe, using a strong lock so that it’s impossible for the snake to get out.
+You may need to make the cage extra safe using a strong lock so that it’s impossible for the snake to get out.

 When you get your license, take note of whether you’ll have to renew it or not.
 There’s a chance that you might have to renew it every year, or every few years.
 Or, it might last indefinitely.
 Whatever the case, it’s best to know, so make sure you’re aware either way.